jack-norrie/dotfiles/README.md

 ### Basic Terminal Utilities
 * neofetch - retrieves system information.
-* tree - visdualisation of a directory.
+* tree - visualisation of a directory.

 ### Version Control
 I use git for version control.